Learning Ordinal Response Policies in Rank-Based Stochastic Prize-Collecting Games: Introduction

-The key contributions of this work are, \begin{enumerate} \item introducing SPCGs for distributed decision-making in competitive, stochastic graph-structured environments under energy constraints, while proving the existence of a unique PNE in certain graphs, \item proposing two algorithms, 1) Ordinal Rank Search (ORS), and 2) Fictitious Ordinal Response Learning (FORL).
-The former finds the agents' \textit{local rank} within temporally-formed neighborhoods, while the latter computes stationary best-response strategy profiles in SPCGs given the local observations, and \item proposing a transformer-based architecture for modeling the policies.
-We also conduct extensive numerical experiments to evaluate the generalizability, and the Nash properties of the policies in real-world road networks. \end{enumerate}
+The key contributions of this work are as follows. \begin{enumerate} \item We introduce SPCOGs for decision-making in competitive, stochastic routing environments under energy constraints, and discuss the existence of a unique PNE on different graphs. \item We propose the concept of Ordinal Rank (OR) that effectively summarizes the information about one's most influential neighbors in rank-based games on graphs to find best-responses locally. \item We propose Fictitious Ordinal Response Learning (FORL), an entropy-regulated scheduling algorithm to learn convergent, independent policies in routing games on graphs. \item Finally, we provide extensive experiments to evaluate the scalability, generalizability of the learned policies in real-world road networks. \end{enumerate}